 It costs a lot to hire an employee.
 On top of salary expenses, there are also benefits to be paid and costs associated with recruiting and onboarding.
 Additionally, companies also have to deal with a learning curve; it can take as much as two years for a new hire to become completely productive.

 When the boss’s favorite employees start getting treated differently than everyone else, it’s only a matter of time before other workers get angry.
-You can’t let one employee work from home whenever they want to if no one else is given that privilege.
+You can’t let one employee make their own flexible schedule if no one else is given that privilege.

 Work culture is strongly correlated with employee happiness.
 When workers love their company’s culture, they’re happier and more productive.
 When they dislike the company culture, they’re miserable and unmotivated.

 Take a look around.
 Do your employees seem happy?
 Or do they seem to be going through the motions?

 The fix: If your culture leaves something to be desired, take proactive steps to improve it.
 Once again, you can use pulse surveys to see what your employees think is the best path forward.